Le Méridien Fisherman's Cove is situated in the southern part of Beau Vallon bay.

 Situated off the lobby, Le Cardinal (open for breakfast and dinner) is the hotel's main restaurant.
 Catering for 80 guests it is the largest and most casual, though still smart, of the dining venues.
 An open-sided, sea view restaurant, it serves continental and cooked breakfasts from 7.30-10.30am and then reopens in the evening to host themed buffet dinners with live music.

-For a la carte, fine-dining, Le Bourgeois (open for lunch and dinner) offers waterside dining on the covered timber jetty.
+For a la carte fine dining, Le Bourgeois (open for dinner only and closed on Mondays) offers waterside dining on the covered timber jetty.
 Specialising in seafood and Mediterranean cuisine, this is good spot for any special occasions during your stay.

-Finally, overlooking Beau Vallon Bay, the Sunset Bar (12pm-11pm) is open for complimentary afternoon tea, sundowners on its broad deck and late-night cocktails.
+Finally, overlooking Beau Vallon Bay, the Sunset Bar (15pm-11pm) is open for complimentary afternoon tea, sundowners on its broad deck and late-night cocktails.

 Dining style: Individual Tables